yaronn/wcf.js/README.md

 ## WCF.JS
-A WCF-compatible web service client implementation for node.js.
+A WCF-compatible web service client stack for node.js.
 Written in pure javascript!

 **Imagine this:**